+Phone: 408/924-4441

-Phone: 408/924-4441 Office: FO 125 Mailbox: FO 124
+Office: FO 125 Mailbox: FO 124

-E-mail: cathleen.miller@sjsu.edu
+E-mail: Cathleen.Miller@sjsu.edu

-Office hours: Tuesdays 5 - 7:00 p.m. and by appointment
+Office hours: Tuesdays & Thursdays 4:30 - 5:30 p.m.

 COURSE DESCRIPTION

 English 135 is an advanced writing workshop in Creative Nonfiction (also referred to by some as the New Journalism, or Literary Journalism).
 You will read a variety of forms of the genre and learn a great deal about topics other than literature-which is the beauty of nonfiction.
 During the course of the semester you'll write a personal essay, a travel story, a profile, and a feature article.
 The various pieces you write will leave a nonfiction record of your world as you see it today, examining your own life, the physical planet, the people you share it with, and hopefully look at some of the forces that are driving them all.
 (Prerequisite English 71.)